If you’re interested in purchasing a property, you may have also heard about stamp duty

 WhatsApp

 If you’re interested in purchasing a property, you may have also heard about stamp duty.
-Stamp duty, short for stamp duty land tax, is a tax that must be paid by property buyers upon purchasing a first home, a new home, or a second property.
+It also known as SDLT, is a tax that must be paid by property buyers when purchasing a first home, a new home, or a second property.

 What Is Stamp Duty?

-Stamp duty is a tax that applies to residential property and land purchases in England or Northern Ireland.
-The tax is applied to purchases that exceed a certain price threshold.
+It is a tax on residential property and land purchases in England and Northern Ireland, applied to purchases over a certain price threshold.

 • Additional properties